 The project was initiated in 2009 aiming to provide learning opportunities for children and people living in rural areas by building/renovating school libraries and donating books to 40 villages near TISCO's branches around the country.
-In 2011, 8 libraries were renovated from the total of 61 libraries since 2009.
+In 2010, 13 libraries were renovated.
 In following years ,libraries to be renovated will be selected as appropriate to continue encourage learning in communities.